The History of

 We want to keep the name of the oldest active Deaf athletic club in the USA.

-In conclusion, John "Jack" White has primarily led the Utah Athletic Club of the Deaf, making significant contributions beyond sporting events.
-Under Jack's leadership, the UACD has thrived for as long as it has.
-This organization has brought athletes together to stay healthy and meet and connect with other Deaf individuals.
-Deaf sports have played an essential role in developing the Utah Deaf community.
+In conclusion, John "Jack" White has been a pivotal leader of the Utah Athletic Club of the Deaf, making substantial contributions beyond sporting events.
+Under Jack's leadership, the UACD has flourished, showcasing his vision and dedication.
+This organization has united athletes, promoted health, and provided invaluable opportunities to meet and connect with other Deaf individuals.
+Deaf sports have played a vital role in the development of the Utah Deaf community and continue to do so today.

 Golden Spike Athletic Club of the Deaf

 Discussions about the Golden Spike Athletic Club of the Deaf (GSACD) took place in the locker room of the Utah School for the Deaf in Ogden, Utah, in the fall of 1971.
 After spending several years with the Utah Sports Club of the Deaf in Salt Lake City, Utah, a group of basketball players explored starting their own athletic club in the Ogden region.
 By commuting to Salt Lake City and back to Ogden, a new club in Ogden would save time and money for Ogden players.
-G. Leon Curtis and Dennis Platt founded the club.
+The vision and dedication of G. Leon Curtis and Dennis R. Platt led to the club's founding.
 Dennis suggested that a new club be named Golden Spike Athletic Club of the Deaf (GSACD) for the region where Ogden was under the Golden Spike Empire (Tenth Anniversary Celebration Program Book; Golden Spike Athletic Club of the Deaf: 25th Anniversary Celebration Program Book).

-The first meeting was held at the Weber County Library on January 20, 1972, where C. Roy Cochran was elected as the organization's first president, followed by Ronald Johnston as vice president, Dennis Platt as secretary, and Tom Starkey as treasurer.
-On the first night, they raised $25.00.
-(Tenth Anniversary Celebration Program Book).
+On January 20, 1972, the GSACD held its first meeting at the Weber County Library, marking a significant milestone in the organization’s history.
+During this meeting, C. Roy Cochran was elected as the first president, Ronald Johnston as vice president, Dennis Platt as secretary, and Tom Starkey as treasurer.
+Their leadership was instrumental in shaping the club's early direction.
+On that first night, they raised $25.00, according to the Tenth Anniversary Celebration Program Book.

-GSACD hosted various events for its members, including horseshoe, volleyball, softball, and golf competitions.
-For many years, club members, both men and women, competed in the Ogden City softball league to prepare for the annual NWAAD softball tournament (Golden Spike Athletic Club of the Deaf 25th Anniversary Celebration Program Book).
+GSACD hosted various events for its members, fostering a vibrant and inclusive sports community.
+These events included horseshoe, volleyball, softball, and golf competitions.
+For many years, club members, both men and women, participated in the Ogden City softball league, demonstrating their dedication and passion for sports.
+This league served as a training ground for the annual NWAAD softball tournament, where GSACD members showcased their skills and sportsmanship (Golden Spike Athletic Club of the Deaf 25th Anniversary Celebration Program Book).

-GSACD hosted various events for its members, including horseshoe, volleyball, softball, and golf competitions.
-For many years, club members, both men and women, competed in the Ogden City softball league to prepare for the annual NWAAD softball tournament (Golden Spike Athletic Club of the Deaf 25th Anniversary Celebration Program Book).
+GSACD hosted various events for its members, fostering a vibrant and inclusive sports community.
+These events included horseshoe, volleyball, softball, and golf competitions.
+For many years, club members, both men and women, participated in the Ogden City softball league, demonstrating their dedication and passion for sports.
+This league served as a training ground for the annual NWAAD softball tournament, where GSACD members showcased their skills and sportsmanship (Golden Spike Athletic Club of the Deaf 25th Anniversary Celebration Program Book).

-GSACD, a pillar of our community, proudly hosted five Northwest Athletic Association of the Deaf tournaments.
-These were held in 1978, 1986, 1992, and 1996 for softball and 1980 for basketball, marking significant milestones in our club's history (Golden Spike Athletic Club of the Deaf 25th Anniversary Celebration Program Book).
+GSACD has been a cornerstone of our community and proudly hosted five Northwest Athletic Association of the Deaf (NWAAD) tournaments.
+These tournaments took place in 1978, 1986, 1992, and 1996 for softball and in 1980 for basketball, as noted in the Golden Spike Athletic Club of the Deaf 25th Anniversary Celebration Program Book.
+Each event represents significant milestones in our club's history, highlighting our commitment to the sport and the community.

-GSACD, a pillar of our community, proudly hosted five Northwest Athletic Association of the Deaf tournaments.
-These were held in 1978, 1986, 1992, and 1996 for softball and 1980 for basketball, marking significant milestones in our club's history (Golden Spike Athletic Club of the Deaf 25th Anniversary Celebration Program Book).
+GSACD has been a cornerstone of our community and proudly hosted five Northwest Athletic Association of the Deaf (NWAAD) tournaments.
+These tournaments took place in 1978, 1986, 1992, and 1996 for softball and in 1980 for basketball, as noted in the Golden Spike Athletic Club of the Deaf 25th Anniversary Celebration Program Book.
+Each event represents significant milestones in our club's history, highlighting our commitment to the sport and the community.

-GSACD eventually became a place for families and athletes to socialize and have fun.
-This club had two goals: physical activities and sports for people of all ages.
-Attending an ice hockey game, tubing, roller skating, bowling, playing volleyball, basketball, softball, swimming, and camping were among the monthly activities available.
-In addition, picnics, holiday parties, and movie screenings were some of the activities that the club members participated in.
+GSACD eventually became a social hub for families and athletes to have fun together.
+The club had two main goals: to promote physical activities and sports for people of all ages.
+Monthly activities included attending ice hockey games, tubing, roller skating, and bowling, as well as playing volleyball, basketball, softball, swimming, and camping.
+Additionally, club members enjoyed picnics, holiday parties, and movie screenings.

 Wasatch Golf Association of the Deaf